 But you won’t see it from this apartment. 🙂 You will have to go outside.
-But you might be interested in inside as well
+But you might be interested in the inside as well.

 Unit 103 is the largest unit in the complex.
-It sits tucked in the ground floor, with two convenient exits out to the garden and trail–one is the left side of the picture above.
+It sits tucked in the ground floor, with two convenient exits out to the garden and trail.

 Here is what you see on entering–very dormitory.
 Terrazzo flooring.
-Indestructible.
-I wish we could get it now.
+Nearly indestructible.
+I wish one could get it now.

 On the bottom floor to the right, look for the door is near this: